 This was the consequence of an act of liberation that the prevailing puritanism could not permit.
 Christine Mannon had the audacity to come to know herself.
 She had realized that she was imprisoned in a puritan house-tomb disguised as a pagan temple: "I've been to the greenhouse to pick these.
 I felt our tomb needed a little brightening".
 And, once this truth had been unmasked and she had perceived its grey darkness beneath the white facade, calling it "... a sepulchre!
 The 'whited' one of the Bible" (Mt.
-23-7) "... pagan temple front stuck like a mask on Puritan grey ugliness!", the only thing left for her to do was to lament that the house pleases and suites her daughter: "Forgive me, Vinnie, I forgot you like it.
+23-27) "... pagan temple front stuck like a mask on Puritan grey ugliness!", the only thing left for her to do was to lament that the house pleases and suites her daughter: "Forgive me, Vinnie, I forgot you like it.
 And you ought to.
-It suits your temperament" (2.903 f.).
+It suits your temperament" (II, 903-4).

 After her liberating experience in the Blessed Islands, Vinnie is even more daring.
-Since in the end she had been able to emerge into the light, she now needed to close the house-tomb-cave so that it would die, and above all, she needed to shut into the house-tomb-cave all the shadows and ghosts, the enemies of love, that had always lived there in order to suffocate them: "I'll close it up and leave it in the sun and rain to die.
+Since in the end she had been able to emerge into the light, she now needed to "close" the house-tomb-cave so that it would die, and above all, she needed to shut into the house-tomb-cave all the shadows and ghosts, the enemies of love, that had always lived there in order to suffocate them: "I'll close it up and leave it in the sun and rain to die.
 The portraits of the Mannon will rot on the walls and the ghosts will fade back into death.
-And the Mannons will be forgotten" (2.1046).70
+And the Mannons will be forgotten" (II, 1046).71

 But the playwright does not lower his guard.
 O'Neill wants a tragic heroine, a prisoner surrounded by shadows that dream of triumph.
 Despite her newfound brilliance, Vinnie will never overcome them because they are a numerous, diverse, and tenacious army of Erinyes, who, with a well thought-out strategy, will continue to encircle her until there is no open flank though which she can escape.
-However, the first person to lay siege to her is Orin himself: Were you hoping you could escape retribution?
-You can't!
-Confess and atone to the full extent of the law!"
-(2.1028).
-Once he has unmasked her, he sees her as she really is: "the most interesting criminal of us all!"
-(2.1029).
-He takes it upon himself to open her eyes to her guilt: "I love you now with all the guilt in me - the guilt we share!... let's go now and confess and pay the penalty for Mother's murder, and find peace together!"
-(2.1042).
-And thus, she realizes, as he has, that: "The only love I can
+72 However,

-And also, (Peter to Vinnie): "And the first thing is to get you away from this darned house!...".
+71And also, (Peter to Vinnie): "And the first thing is to get you away from this darned house!...".
 (Vinnie): "Love can't live in it.
-We'll go away and leave it alone to die - and we'll forget the dead" (2.1050).
+We'll go away and leave it alone to die-and we'll forget the dead" (II.
+1050).

-In addition to the Erinyes, the play is full of tragic premonitions that undoubtedly heighten the sensation that the characters are besieged: (Ezra): "All victory ends in the defeat of death...
+72 In addition to the Erinyes, the play is full of tragic premonitions that undoubtedly heighten the sensation that the characters are besieged: (Ezra): "All victory ends in the defeat of death...
 But does defeat end in the victory of death?"
-(2.932); (Vinnie): "I had a horrible dream - I thought I heard Father calling me - it woke me up" (2.946); (Stage direction.
+(II, 932); (Vinnie): "I had a horrible dream-I thought I heard Father calling me-it woke me up" (II, 946); (Stage direction.
 Before Brant's murder): "...
 The Chantyman suddenly begins to sing the chanty 'Hanging Johnny' (with sentimental mournfulness).
 Oh, they call me Hanging Johnny / Away-ay-i-oh! / They says I hangs for money / Oh, hang, boys, hang!"...
 (Brant): "Damn that chanty!
 It's sad as death!
 I've a foreboding I'll never take this ship to sea.
-She doesn't want me now - a coward hiding behind a woman's skirts" (2.988); (Christine before Brant's death): "Goodbye, my lover!
+She doesn't want me now-a coward hiding behind a woman's skirts" (II, 988); (Christine before Brant's death): "Goodbye, my lover!
 I must go!...
 Oh!
-I feel so strange - so sad - as if I'd never see you again" (2.993).
+I feel so strange-so sad-as if I'd never see you again!"
+(II, 993).